 Day 4 : Hua Hin - Sam Roi Yot - Ban Krut

 This morning, we have the option for a short 20-km ride along the coast before a brief drive to the pier where we board a speed boat that will whisk us away to our own private island, Koh Talu.
-The afternoon is free to snorkel with the colourful coral and fish, to kayak around the island, or to clamber up to the view point.
+The afternoon is free to snorkel with the colorful coral and fish, kayak around the island, or clamber up to the viewpoint.
 Dinner tonight is at our resort on the island.

 We start today on the bikes with another coastal ride.
 However, the terrain will start to undulate, making it a bit different from our earlier rides.
 Once we have completed our distance, we'll take a lift in our support vehicle up to see a coffee plantation where the region's best Arabica coffee is grown, as well as orchards that produce longan, a small, sweet, and sour fruit grown widely in the south of Thailand.
 We then stop at Poonyaban Waterfall, where there’s time for a dip before we continue on to our overnight at the port city of Ranong, a Thai province that shares the border with Burma.